MorenaBarboni/NightCityContract/dapp/README.md

 ---
 ## **🎮 Using the DApp**

+### **💳 Connect your wallet**
+1. Click the button to connect your wallet
+2. Make sure to connect with the Hardhat test account.

 ### **🌎 Mint a New Land**
 1. Enter a **district name** and **price in ETH**.